AnishGane/CRUD-w-PHP/README.md

  2. **Open XAMPP Control Panel and start Apache & MySQL server.**

- 3. **Go to 'http://localhost/phpmyadmin/' and import the sql file form above.**
+ 3. **Go to 'http://localhost/phpmyadmin/' and head to SQL, then import the sql file form above.**

  4. **Navigate to the project folder:**
    ```bash